jasperkleinsmann/Monitoring_land_restoration/README.md

 - A8b: Script to create annual median composites of Landsat 8 data for validation of the model
 - A9: Script to perform the greening analysis (A2, A3, A4, A5, A6, A7) for 100 sub-areas of large plots (>120 ha) to check the robustness of the method for large plots
 - A10: Script to make the figures

-The analysis is available an online tool here: https://dashboards.cifor-icraf.org/app/restoration_app